-Car seats can be confusing and complicated for any parent.
-Primary Children's offers a variety of resources to help parent's and families understand and ensure that their car seats are installed properly.
+Car seats can be life-saving and complicated for any parent.
+Primary Children's Hospital offers a variety of resources to help parents and families ensure that their car seats are installed properly.

-You can find information and resources about free car seat checks, booster seat requirements, and changes to car seat laws below.
+Through our free information helpline, you can find information and resources about free car seat checks, booster seat requirements, and the latest developments in Child Passenger Safety.

 Car Seat Checks

-Primary Children's maintains a SafeKids Inspection Station for families who would like help learning the proper way to use and install car seats.
+Primary Children's Hospital maintains a free car seat Inspection Station for families who would like help learning the proper way to use and install car seats.

 - 3rd Thursday, 2:00 p.m. to 5 p.m., appointment recommended

-For appointments or questions, please call 801-662-CARS and leave your name, phone number and your question or concern.
-A CPS tech will return your call to answer your questions or to schedule an appointment for a car seat check.
+For appointments or questions, please call 801-662-CARS (2277).
+A nationally certified Child Passenger Safety Technician answer your questions or schedule an appointment for a car seat check.

 Car Seat Safety Tips